ylorph/RandomThoughts/2016.12.12.DDDEuPreparation/Stories.md

 * Are all messages equal ?
 * Are all messages of the same type equal ?
-* let's use some code to ask ourselves what all those tooling are doing & the trade-
 * Soa, µSvc, integration all needs messaging of some sort, but since it's considered obvious (Cynefin) & supporting context (DDD),we can easily fall into Chaos (Cynefin)